What Picasso said about Pollock?

 Pablo Picasso is widely quoted as having said that “good artists borrow, great artists steal.”
 Whether or not Picasso was truly the first person to voice this idea is in some dispute.

-READ ALSO: What are the benefits of SBI manager?
+READ ALSO: What is the use of group theory in chemistry?

 What are Picasso two most famous works of art?